 Bill has been associated with Cromes-Edwards Funeral Home for over 40 years.
 He graduated from Sidney High School in 1958.
 After graduation he attended Edison Community College, where he acquired an Associate of Arts degree.
 Bill is also a licensed funeral director.

 Bill is the father of three daughters and nine grandchildren.
 He is a member of Temperance Lodge #73 Free & Accepted Masons, Scottish Rite Valley of Dayton, Shrine Temple of Dayton, Pleiades Chapter 298 order of Eastern Star, the Sidney Elks Lodge, and the Sidney Moose Lodge.
 Bill's hobbies include antique cars and boating.

 Born and raised in Logan County, Lucas graduated from Edison Community College in December 2011 and obtained his Mortuary Science Degree in May 2013 from the Cincinnati College of Mortuary Science (CCMS).
 Prior to attending Mortuary College, Lucas worked for Eichholtz Funeral Home in Bellefontaine, Ohio.
 He joined Cromes Funeral Home in May 2013.
 Lucas became a Licensed Funeral Director and Embalmer in October 2014.
-Residing in Sidney, Lucas and his wife, Chandra, have one son, Lawson, 9 years old who attends Jackson Center Schools and one daughter, Gabby, 3 years old.
-He enjoys all types of different activities with his family.
+Residing in rural Shelby County, Lucas and his wife, Chandra, have one son, Lawson, 11 years old and one daughter, Gabby, 6 years old whom both attend Jackson Center Schools.
+Lucas enjoys all types of different activities with his family, especially taking his children on Disney Cruise Lines.
 Professionally, Lucas is a member of the Ohio Funeral Directors Association.